The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

 No matter the reason, it is important for car owners to make time to get recalls repaired.
 Periodically checking on the recall status of your vehicle will keep you, your loved ones and other motorists on the road safe.

 Recalls are issued when a car manufacturer or The National Highway Traffic Safety Administration (NHTSA) determines that a vehicle or its equipment creates a safety risk or fails to meet minimum standards.
 In most cases, manufacturers make voluntary recalls to correct a safety issue prior to involvement from NHTSA.

-The Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) regulates the safety of vehicles.
-NHTSA is the governing body which regulated auto recalls when a vehicle or a part does not meet the legal requirements for safety.
+NHTSA is the federal agency responsible for regulating the safety of vehicles.
+For example, the agency governs auto recalls when a vehicle or a part does not meet the legal requirements for safety.
 Since The National Traffic and Motor Vehicle Safety Act was enacted in 1966, more than 390 million cars, trucks, buses, recreational vehicles, motorcycles, and mopeds have been recalled to correct safety defects.

 If a car manufacturer finds a problem with the vehicle that could be a safety hazard, they are required to notify owners by mail within 60 days of notifying NHTSA of a recall decision.
 Whether NHTSA or the car company itself issues the recall, NHTSA will oversee the recall and ensure the manufacturer complies with the law.